cksystemsteaching/selfie/README.md

 > Used-list?

 So far, we have only mentioned free-lists but what about used-lists?
 Do we have to maintain information about used memory?
 The answer is yes and no. If there is no automatic memory management, just `malloc` and `free`, then there is no need to maintain used-lists in a memory allocator, simply because the program using the allocator needs to do that already somehow to be able to invoke `free` properly.
 However, if memory is freed by automatic memory management, then there is obviously a need for maintaining information about used memory to be able to free it!
-The memory allocator underlying the garbage collector in selfie does that by maintaining a single singly-linked unsorted list of all used memory blocks as used-list.
-Thus memory allocation and deallocation with the garbage collector in selfie involves moving memory blocks from the free-list to the used-list and back, respectively.
+The memory allocator underlying the selfie garbage collector does that by maintaining a single singly-linked unsorted list of all used memory blocks as used-list.
+Thus memory allocation and deallocation with the selfie garbage collector involves moving memory blocks from the free-list to the used-list and back, respectively.
 Since list elements of both lists are only removed after traversing the involved list anyway, singly-linked rather than doubly-linked lists are fine.
 More details of how the used-list is traversed upon deallocation are given below.

 > Pointers versus references